a04101999/Structural-Chain-of-thoughts-for-Radiology-Education/README.md

 Within this repository, we provide python files that utilizes the synthesized perceptual error dataset and evaluates the SCoT framework against standard CoT prompting in zero-shot and few-shot settings on the synthesized error dataset highlighting its effectiveness in improving multimodal reasoning across different LLM/LMM models.
 In this study the models used are Mistral-7B-Instruct-v0.3, LLAMA-3.2-11B-Vision-Instruct and GPT-4o-Mini.
 The Mistral and Llama models are accessed using [together.ai's](https://www.together.ai/) API.
 GPT-4o-Mini is accessed using [OpenAI's](https://openai.com/api/) API.

-- These python files are located in the `./zshot`, `./fshot`, and `./scot` directory of this repository.
+- These python files are located in the `./zshot`, `./fshot`, and `./scot` directories of this repository.
 - To run these programs you will need a together.ai API key and OpenAI API key to perform requests to these models.
 - These API keys can be obtained by signing up for an account on the respective platforms and following their instructions for generating API keys.
 - The API keys will need to be inserted into the code in the respective files located near the top of the file.